We are now walking into the White Lion area of Nottingham Road and on the corner we find another drinking place.

 Adeline would not remember landlord — and watchmaker — James Wilson who died in April 1849, — over five years before she was born — though he is still listed as landlord in Slater’s Directory of 1850 – it had gone to publication before his death?

-James’s wife, Calverton-born Mary, took over as proprietor after his death and is recorded as such on the 1851 census.
+James’s wife, Calverton-born Mary (nee Lee, the daughter of Bartholomew and Ann), took over as proprietor after his death and is recorded as such on the 1851 census.

 Mary died in April 1864, aged 87.